-There’s no set price for a divorce.
-Every divorce situation is different and the cost is directly proportional to the varying issues that cannot be agreed upon.
-However, even in what one would call a “simple” divorce (no children, assets, etc), it is important to speak to an attorney to make sure that you are complying with the procedural requirements of the divorce and finalizing whatever issues there are in a manner that is objectively fair to you and that aligns with New Jersey Divorce laws.
+It is in the best interest oIt is in the best interest of most divorcing spouses to work with a divorce lawyer in New Jersey.
+Even in what one would call a “simple” divorce (no children, assets, etc.), it is important to speak to an attorney to make sure that you are complying with the procedural requirements of the divorce and finalizing whatever issues there are in a manner that is objectively fair to you and that aligns with New Jersey divorce laws.

 A lot of clients ask us whether they can save on legal fees by attending mediation.
 Mediators are neutral third parties who help divorcing spouses look for ways to come to an agreement on issues — they cannot and should not give legal advice.
 Mediation is wonderful and one way to resolve the issues in a divorce.
 However, it is not meant to be a way to circumvent or shortcut the divorce process.
 It is meant to be a supplement and one that you still have to pay for.
 Plus, not every mediator is going to be the right fit for your case and you want to know personalities, their experience with particular issues, etc before choosing one.

 Court Filing Fee

-Courts require you to pay a fee when you file your divorce complaint.
-In Bergen County, NJ, the filing fee is $300.
-If you are seeking child custody or parenting time, there is an additional $25 for a parent’s education class you have to take if you have children under the age of 18.
+The New Jersey court requires a fee when you file your divorce complaint.
+The filing fee is $300.
+If you are seeking child custody or parenting time, there is an additional $25 fee for a parenting workshop.
 To file an Answer or Counterclaim to a Complaint for Divorce, the filing fee is $175.

 Service of Process Fee

 If you file for your divorce, you have to serve your spouse with the paperwork.
-There’s a fee associated with this, whether you use the sheriff’s office or a private company.
-It can save costs if your spouse acknowledges receipt of the Divorce paperwork in writing.
-Before you can proceed with the divorce, the Court requires legitimate proof of service.
+There is a fee associated with this, whether you use the sheriff’s office or a private company.
+It can save costs if your spouse acknowledges receipt of the divorce paperwork in writing.
+Before you can proceed with the divorce, the court requires legitimate proof of service.

-- Moving: You might choose to leave your shared home during the divorce (speak with an attorney first please) or after you sell the home.
-Either way, you should budget at some point to have to cover moving costs
+- Moving: You might choose to leave your shared home during the divorce (speak with an attorney before doing so) or after you sell the home.
+Either way, you should budget at some point for moving costs.

-- Refinancing a Mortgage: If part of the divorce settlement is that you stay in the house you own, you’ll have to refinance the mortgage to get the title in your name only.
+- Refinancing a mortgage: If part of the divorce settlement is that you stay in the house you own, you will have to refinance the mortgage to get the title in your name only.

-- New Auto Insurance Policy: Eventually, you will need to change your auto insurance policy just to cover you and any children you have driving; you will have to price shop this because you may not receive a multi-car discount anymore.
+- New auto insurance policy: Eventually, you will need to change your auto insurance policy just to cover you and any children you have driving; you may not receive a multi-car discount anymore.

-- New Cell Phone Number/Device: Depending on the circumstances, you may need to switch your phone/device off of a family plan and put this in your individual name.
+- New cell phone number/device: Depending on the circumstances, you may need to switch your phone/device from a family plan and put this in your individual name.
 There will likely be costs associated with this transfer.